Hierarchical Amortized Training for Memory-efficient High Resolution 3D GAN: Discussion

 The embedding shown in Fig.~\ref{fig:result_pca_copd} and Fig.~\ref{fig:result_pca_gsp} reveals that the distribution of the synthetic images by HA-GAN is more consistent with the real images, compared to all baselines.
-The scatters of VAE-GAN seem to be clustered, and lay outside of real data distribution.
-The clustering pattern suggests there is mode collapse, which is a common form of GAN failure.
-It occurs when the generator can only generate a few modes of the data distribution, while ignoring the majority of them.
-This will lead to reduced diversity of generated samples.
-From Fig. 3 we can also see that samples generated by VAE-GAN are blurry compared to real images, reassuring that they are outliers in latent feature space.
-The scatters of WGAN/$\alpha$-GAN show compressed support of real data distribution, which suggests that samples of WGAN/$\alpha$-GAN have lower diversity than the real images.
-We think one possible reason is that the models only learn few attributes of samples in the dataset.
-To be more specific, the models learn an overly simplified distribution where multiple inputs are mapped to a single output regardless of variations in latent code, so the generated images are of lower diversity.
-The HA-GAN model we proposed has an encoder module, which encourages different latent codes to map to different outputs, improving the diversity of generated samples~\cite{rosca2017variational}.
-However, we observe in \ref{fig:result_pca_gsp} that on the GSP dataset, the variance of synthetic images by HA-GAN is smaller than the real images, implying that the generated images are of lower diversity than the real data.
-We want to improve synthetic diversity by introducing a mini-batch discrimination scheme \cite{salimans2016improved} or using multiple discriminators \cite{durugkar2016generative} in future work.
+The scatters of WGAN/$\alpha$-GAN show compressed support of real data distribution, which suggests that samples of WGAN (cyan) and $\alpha$-GAN (green) have lower diversity than the real images.
+We think one reason is that the models only learn few attributes of samples in the dataset.
+To be more specific, the models learn an overly simplified distribution, so the generated images are of lower diversity.
+The HA-GAN model we proposed has an encoder module, which encourages different latent codes to map to different outputs, improving the diversity of generated samples.
+A portion of scatters of Progressive GAN (blue) and StyleGAN2 (purple) lay outside of real data distribution (red), which suggests that some generated images may contain artifacts.